apache/incubator-kie-kogito-operator/README.md

 ```

 :warning: Ensure that you have these resources available on your OpenShift nodes when running native builds.
 Otherwise the S2I build will fail.
-You can check currently allocated and total resources of your nodes using command `oc describe nodes` invoked by user with admin rights.
+You can check currently allocated and total resources of your nodes using the command `oc describe nodes` invoked by a user with admin rights.

-User can also limit the maximum heap space for JVM used for native build.
-The limitation can be done by setting `quarkus.native.native-image-xmx` property in application.properties file.
-In such case the build pod will require roughly xmx + 2GB of memory.
+The user can also limit the maximum heap space for the JVM used for a native build.
+The limitation can be applied by setting the `quarkus.native.native-image-xmx` property in the application.properties file.
+In such case the build pod will require roughly xmx + 2 GB of memory.
 The xmx value depends on the complexity of the application, for example for [jbpm-quarkus-example](https://github.com/kiegroup/kogito-examples/tree/master/jbpm-quarkus-example) the xmx value `2g` is enough, resulting in builder pod consuming just up to 4.2 GB of memory.

-User can also set resource limits for native build pod.
-In that case 80% of memory limit is used for heap space of JVM responsible for native build.
-If the computed heap space limit for JVM is less than 1024m then all the memory from resource limits is used.
+The user can also set resource limits for a native build pod.
+In that case 80% of the memory limit is used for heap space in the JVM responsible for native build.
+If the computed heap space limit for the JVM is less than 1024 MB then all the memory from resource limits is used.

 Example of memory limit configuration:
 ```yaml